The Froebel Trust

 What They Don't Fund

-- Individuals not affiliated with an organization/setting/school
+- Individuals not affiliated with an organisation/setting/school

 - Projects not connected to Froebelian ethos and approach